huy-nguyen/terraform-google-miniflux/README.md

 - Cloud SQL Admin API (`sqladmin.googleapis.com`).
 - App Engine Admin API (`appengine.googleapis.com`).

-Create a service account for Terraform and give the following IAM roles to that service account:
+Ensure that the credentials (e.g. your own account or a service account) used by Terraform are granted the following IAM roles on the project:

 - Compute Network Admin (`roles/compute.networkAdmin`).
 - Service Networking Admin (`roles/servicenetworking.networksAdmin`).